dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/installer.md

     ```

 3. Execute the installation script.
-    The following example will install Container Storage Module Observability into the CSM namespace.
+    The following example will install Container Storage Modules Observability into the CSM namespace.

     A sample values.yaml file is located [here](https://github.com/dell/helm-charts/blob/main/charts/karavi-observability/values.yaml).
 This can be copied into a file named `myvalues.yaml` and modified accordingly for the installer command below.
 Configuration options are outlined in the [Helm chart deployment section](../observability#configuration).